SauloCav/AVL-and-RB-Tress-in-Practice/README.md

 # AVL-and-RB-Tress-in-Practice

 A scenario for order management of an online purchasing department using AVL and Red-Black trees.

-Activity developed in the Advanced Data Structures discipline using C++.